Dave Braun & dbraun99

 The result is what you see here, a photosite of the restoration of MG TD 15470 with all my false starts, successes, mistakes, do-overs and victories.

 I hope you enjoy the photo essay.
-If you are working on your own TD project, I hope you find the pictures of MG TD 15470 useful.
+If you are working on your own TD project, I hope you find the pictures of MG TD 15470 or 'Tommy', as he is now known, useful.

-**** Viewers are warned that if they attempt any mechanical repairs or modifications, or follow procedures referred to here, they do so at their own risk, and no liability will attach to either any of the companies that performed work on the car or assemblies, or myself. ****
+**** Viewers are warned that if they attempt any mechanical repairs or modifications, or follow procedures referred to here, they do so at their own risk, and no liability will attach to either myself or any of the companies that performed work on the car or assemblies.****

 These are documents and websites that I have found valuable.
 I'll only publish them with permission from the original author or webmasters.